-The admission arrangements for the Academy for the year 2023/24 and, subject to any changes approved by the Secretary of State are:
+The admission arrangements for the Academy for the year 2026/27 and, subject to any changes approved by the Secretary of State are:

-- A. In the primary phase, in Reception Year, the Academy has an agreed admission number of 60 students. - B. In the secondary phase, the Academy has an agreed admission number of 120 students in Year 7.
+- A. In the primary phase, in Reception Year, the Academy has an agreed admission number of 60 students. - B. In the secondary phase, the Academy has an agreed admission number of 120 students in Year 7, which includes the existing Atlantic Academy Year 6 students.
 The Academy will accordingly admit 120 students into Year 7 if sufficient applications are received. - C The Academy may set a higher admission number as its' Published Admission Number for any specific year.
 Students will not be admitted above the Published Admission Number unless exceptional circumstances apply.